-- 315.2.1 Interval Starts will normally use half-minute intervals and fifteen seconds for sprint qualifying round.
-The Jury may approve shorter or longer intervals. - 315.2.2 The start command consists of a countdown starting 5 seconds before the start time ("5-4-3-2-1") and start signal ("GO!").
-The command can be given verbally or by audible signals. - 315.2.3 The competitor must have his feet behind the start line.
-The poles must be placed in front of the starting line and/or starting gate. - 315.2.4 The competitor may start any time between three seconds before and three seconds after the start signal.
+- Interval Starts will normally use half-minute intervals and fifteen seconds for sprint qualifying round.
+The Jury may approve shorter or longer intervals. - The start command consists of a countdown starting 5 seconds before the start time ("5-4-3-2-1") and start signal ("GO!").
+The command can be given verbally or by audible signals. - The competitor must have their feet behind the start line.
+The poles must be placed in front of the starting line and/or starting gate. - The competitor may start any time between three seconds before and three seconds after the start signal.
 If he/she starts more than three seconds before the start signal, it is a False Start.
-If he/she starts more than three seconds after the start signal, it is late start and the start list time will count. - 315.2.5 A competitor who starts late must not interfere with the start of others. - 315.2.6 With both electric and hand-timing, the competitor's actual start time must be noted in case the Jury decides his late start was due to force majeure. - 315.2.7 Example of start list for Interval Start can be found at: http://data.fis-ski.com/pdf/2017/CC/2228/2017CC2228SL.pdf
+If he/she starts more than three seconds after the start signal, it is late start and the start list time will count. - 315.2.5 Competitors who start late must not interfere with the start of others. - With both electric and hand-timing, the competitor's actual start time must be noted in case the Jury decides their late start was due to force majeure. - 315.2.7 Example of start list for Interval Start can be found at: http://data.fis-ski.com/pdf/2017/CC/2228/2017CC2228SL.pdf